 \subsection{Proof of Proposition~\ref{p:carlesonCubes}}

-The basic facts are that (a) the relevant martingale differences in $ L ^2 (\mathbb{R}^2_+;\tau )$ are associated to cubes $ Q$ that do not touch the boundary, and (b) the $ L ^{2}$-boundedness of the Poisson operator is a consequence of the assumptions.
+We show that the we only need consider the martingale projection of $g\in L^2(\tau)$ formed over Carleson cubes.
+The basic facts are that (a) the relevant martingale differences in $ L ^2 (\mathbb{R}^2_+;\tau )$ are associated to cubes $ Q$ whose distance to the boundary is at least the side length of $Q$, and (b) the $ L ^{2}$-boundedness of the Poisson operator is a consequence of the assumptions.

 Indeed, we can assume that $ g\in L ^2 (\mathbb{R}^2_+;\tau )$ is such that $ P ^{\tau } _{\textup{Car}}g=0$.
 The upper half-plane is partitioned by cubes of the form $ \tilde Q_I = I \times [ \lvert I\rvert, 2 \lvert I\rvert) $, for dyadic $ I$, and $ g = \sum_{I\in \mathcal D} \Pi _{I} ^{\tau }g$, where